Xhynk/content-mask/readme.txt

 4. The same WordPress page with Content Mask enabled and set to https://example.com/.
 You can see the URL has remained the same but the content has been entirely replaced (on the front end only) by the content from https://example.com/

 == Changelog ==
+= 1.6 =
+* Removed test code from the Iframe Method accidentally introduced in 1.5.2.1
+* Reorganized the Admin Panel
+* Added ability to add custom JavaScript and CSS to Iframe and Download methods.
+* Updated algorithm to replace relative URLs with the download method
+* Included `wp_code_editor` in admin for scripts and styles fields.

 = 1.5.2.1 =
 * Cleaned Up a few functions in the admin
 * Added some backwards compatibility for PHP 5.4